cs3110/textbook/src/chapters/modules/exercises.md

 <!--------------------------------------------------------------------------->
 {{ ex4 | replace("%%NAME%%", "binary search tree map")}}

-Write a module `BstMap` that implements the `Map` module type using the a binary search tree type. *Binary trees* were covered earlier when we discussed algebraic data types.
+Write a module `BstMap` that implements the `Map` module type using a binary search tree type. *Binary trees* were covered earlier when we discussed algebraic data types.
 A binary *search* tree (BST) is a binary tree that obeys the following *BST Invariant*: